geekAshish/blockchain-ethereum/solidity.md

 * In pure functions you do some math, which use over and over again, or you can implement some algorithms
 * We spend gass only when we modify blockchain state
 * If a gas calling funtion calls a view, pure funtion - only then it will cost gas

+# The EVM : Ethereum virtual Machine
+- Avalanche, Fantom, Polygon these are EVM compatible platform, we can deploy our solidity code on these blockchain

+# EVM Overview

+- EVM can access and store information in six places:

+1. Stack
+2. Memory
+3. Storage
+4. Calldata
+5. Code
+6. Logs

+- calldata is temparly veriables that can't modifyed
+- memory is temparly veriables that can be modifyed
+- storage is permanent variables that can be modifyed

+- struct, array, or mapping types need to be given these keyword